sharn25/HA-Custom_Cards/README.md

 # Custom Cards

 This Repository gives sample code to make custom cards for HomeAssistant.
-You will be requiring Custom: Button Card, Mini-Graph Card, my-slider-v2 and Card-mod to be pre-installed to make it work.
+You will be requiring Custom: Button Card, Mini-Graph Card, my-slider-v2, apex-charts, stack-in-card and Card-mod to be pre-installed to make it work.

 [Card-Mod](https://github.com/thomasloven/lovelace-card-mod)